Eating Some Country Fare and Cheese at The Girl and the Fig

-“This is where the Bachelor ate at!” my fiancé Tom exclaimed from across the table.
+“This is where the Bachelor ate at!” my fiancé Tom exclaimed from across the table at The Girl and the Fig restaurant.
 “That’s how I recognize this name.”

 “Are you serious?”
 I responded with a laugh.
 “Go figure.”

 The Girl and the Fig: Much More than that Restaurant from the Bachelor

 We were sitting at a table in the back of The Girl and the Fig restaurant in Sonoma, California, recommended to us by some ladies on a winetasting tour in Napa we had done earlier that morning.
 Tom had himself convinced he had heard of the place before, but considering neither of us had been to Sonoma before, couldn’t figure out how.
 Now it turned out we were unintentionally following in the footsteps of our most guilty pleasure TV show: The Bachelor.
 More specifically, Ben the Bachelor, who was from Sonoma and whose “hometown” date in Sonoma had helped spark our desire to visit the city.

 And now here we were sitting in the same restaurant he had gone to with Casey B. (Who he should’ve picked to be his wife.
 Just saying.)

 The Ambiance of the Girl and the Fig